EvictionLab/eviction-lab-website/content/eviction-tracking/wisconsin.md

 slug: wisconsin
 date: 2022-11-10T03:36:32.873Z
 ---
+{{< report_intro id="09" data="/uploads/states_table.csv" >}}

 Eviction filings in Wisconsin fell sharply once Governor Tony Evers blocked the initiation of non-emergency eviction proceedings on March 27, 2020.
 Eviction protections in Wisconsin began to expire on May 26, 2020, after which filings increased.

 More detail on eviction protections in Wisconsin can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/wi/).
 A closer look at eviction filing patterns in Milwaukee County is available [here](https://evictionlab.org/eviction-tracking/milwaukee-wi/).

+{{< /report_intro >}}

 {{% report_chart id="avg" data="/uploads/wisconsin_barchart.csv" %}}

 # Changes in eviction filings